 What Causes Snow Nose in Cockapoos?

-Snow nose may or may not be caused only by the cold, but no one knows for sure.
+Snow nose may or may not be caused only by the cold, but no one knows.
 Changes in the weather, the amount of sunlight, and an enzyme called tyrosinase ( which makes melanin), may all contribute.
-However, the experts haven’t done much research in this area to determine the source of the nose’s pigmentation changes.
+However, the experts haven’t researched the source of the nose’s pigmentation changes.

 There may be a hereditary component to the development of a snow nose, as it has been observed more frequently in some breeds than others.
 You will see snow noses more often in Siberian huskies, Golden Retrievers, Labrador Retrievers, and Bernese Mountain dogs, but it can happen to any dog breed, including your Cockapoo.